 Do not allow your strong-looking fit body to affect your tone when conversing with your client.

 Remember, you are in business and you want money as much as you want to change their lives, be polite!

 Work close to the big names in the fitness industry

 Understudy the big names in the health and fitness industry with a good track record and many years of experience.

 You can start by buying their books, following them on social media, and attending their seminars; this will help you move faster.

 There is no challenge that you are faced with or going to face in the future that one or two trainers have not experienced in their own personal journey.
 Your job is to find out how they surmount their challenges so that your path will be clearer.

 Conclusion on how to be a good personal trainer

-Other individuals around the gym will notice the results that your clients are achieving, and you will start getting contacted by multiple people that are interested in your service.
+Other individuals around the gym will notice your clients’ results, and you will start getting contacted by multiple people interested in your service.
 Your client’s results are walking advertisements for your business!